Hyeran43/Hyeran43.github.io/aboutme.md

 Welcome, I'm Hyeran Kang.

-- I am a graduate student in [Laboratory of Social Decision Neuroscience](http://socialdecisionneurosciencelab.org/) (PI: Hackjin Kim) in Korea University.
+- I am a graduate student in [Laboratory of Social Decision Neuroscience](http://socialdecisionneurosciencelab.org/) (PI: Hackjin Kim) at Korea University.
 - **Perspective Taking**, **Empathy**, **Anti-social behavior**, **Interoception**, **Social Comparison**, **Hierarchy**, **Self-concept** are the topics of my interest.
 - We live in the world where each individual is different in one's own way, which engenders conflicts evoked from different perspectives but also blossoms our world with the beauty of diversity.
 - It's quite important to note that we are all unique and one in a million, valuing diversity while rejecting conformity.